h5law/paste-server/README.md

 all its fields. `/{uuid}/raw` does the same but only shows the content field - this works whether `--spa-dir` is given or not.

-**THIS IS STILL A WORK IN PROGRESS** By default however `/` will serve the Preact [SPA](https://github.com/h5law/paste-site) built in the  directory given by the `--spa-dir` flag and will allow for new pastes to be created through the homepage of the site.
+With the `--spa-dir` flag set `/` will serve the Preact [SPA](https://github.com/h5law/paste-site) built in the directory given by the `--spa-dir` flag and will allow for new pastes to be created through the homepage of the site.
 It also handles the `/{uuid}` route and allows for updates and deletes to be made through the front end site.
 To see more about the Preact SPA check out [this repo](https://github.com/h5law/paste-site)

-## TODO

-- Add subcommand to build preact SPA
-- Add front-end site + homepage
-- Add ability to ~~create/~~update/delete pastes from website